-Late reporting of the first communication on a lobbying matter-WIS.
+Late reporting of the first communication on a lobbying matter - WIS.
 ADMIN.
-CODE § ETH 26.03 (2)
+CODE ETH § 26.03 (2)

-Late Reports Percent of Total Effort Forfeiture 1st Occurrence of Late Reported Interest < 10 percent Warning >/= 10 percent \$25 Per Interest 2 nd Occurrence of Late Reported Interest < 10 percent \$50 Per Interest >/= 10 percent \$100 Per Interest 3 rd or Greater Occurrence of Late Reported Interest Any \$100 Per Interest period and up to \$100 for a second and subsequent offense within three years from the first violation.
+Late Reports Percent of Total Effort Forfeiture 1st Occurrence of Late Reported Interest < 10 percent Warning >/= 10 percent \$25 Per Interest 2 nd Occurrence of Late Reported Interest < 10 percent \$50 Per Interest >/= 10 percent \$100 Per Interest 3 rd or Greater Occurrence of Late Reported Interest Any \$100 Per Interest of lobbying activity.
+The maximum penalty is up to \$25 for the first offense within a three-year period and up to \$100 for a second and subsequent offense within three years from the first violation.
+Pursuant to WIS.
+STAT. § 13.69(6m) any principal, lobbyist, or other individual acting on behalf of a principal who files a statement which he or she does not believe to be true is guilty of a Class H felony.

 Lobbying principals are required by WIS.
-STAT. §13.67(1) to report each legislative proposal, budget bill subject, or lobbying topic through the Eye On Lobbying website within 15 days of the first communication on that matter.
+STAT. § 13.67(1) to report each legislative proposal, budget bill subject, or lobbying topic through the Eye On Lobbying website within 15 days of the first communication on that matter.
 WIS.
-STAT. §13.69(2m) outlines the penalties for late reporting of lobbying activity.
-The maximum penalty is up to \$25 for the first offense within a three-year
+STAT. § 13.69(2m) outlines the penalties for late reporting